memgraph/memgraph/docs/dev/query/planning.md

     MATCH (n)-[r1]-(m) MATCH (m)-[r2]-(l)-[r3]-(i)

-We would reset the uniqueness filtering at the start of the second match.
+would reset the uniqueness filtering at the start of the second match.
 This would mean that we output the following:

     ScanAll (n) > Expand (n, r1, m) > Expand (m, r2, l) > Expand (l, r3, i) >